The Truth About Christmas & Easter

-A recent article by Johnathan Sarfati (from creation.com) has been making the rounds lately attempting to deny the pagan origins of Easter.
-Sadly, many of its claims are patently false and misleading.
-After I was forwarded this article by a Christian Brother, I sent back the following enclosed response:
+In his recent article, Johnathan Sarfati (of creation.com) has been attempting to deny the pagan origins of Easter.
+Sadly, many of his claims about this issue are patently false and misleading.
+After I was forwarded his article by a Christian Brother, I sent back the following enclosed response:

 Greetings Br.
 Phil,

 Thanks for sharing this article with me.
-To be honest, I am a bit skeptical about Johnathan Sarfati's research into this issue.
+To be honest, I am a bit skeptical of Johnathan Sarfati's research into this issue.
 I have several concerns that I'd like to raise.
-First, I was surprised to read his concluding statement on this matter:
+First, I was surprised to read his concluding statement: